AdmiralCloud/ac-api-express-extensions/README.md

 // -> req.allParams() = { lastname: dooley }
 ```

+### Usage in testmode
+You can use sanitizer in testmode to only check the payload and the result.
+If you add checkPayload=true to your request and you are in testmode (NODE_ENV=test) the payload will be checked and either return an error or returns the sanitized payload.
+The process then ends here, no further (middleware) actions are called.

 **ATTENTION**
 Please keep in mind, that this sanitizer required allParams, so make sure to have it in your express middleware array BEFORE the sanitizer.